jincheng9/R-in-Action/part1/notes.md

 ```
 Data Structure
 ------------------------------
-Vector: only have a single mode of data (numeric, character, etc.)
+Vector: only have a single mode of data (numeric, character, logical.)
 ```R
 a <- c(1, 2, 5, 3, 6, -2, 4)
 a[3]  # 5